jeancochrane/learning/2017_reading.md

 - Rebecca Solnit, "Hope in the Dark" (2004)
 - Lisa Servon, "The Unbanking of America: How the New Middle Class Survives" (2017)
 - Arnold Hirsch, "Making the Second Ghetto: Race and Housing in Chicago 1940-1960" (1998)
+- E. Gabriella Coleman, "Coding Freedom: The Ethics and Aesthetics of Hacking" (2013)

 ### Fiction